 Big vs Small Charities: The Funding Gap

 Of course these figures are not exact—the principle is more of a guideline than an actual rule.
 But one common pattern which is particularly relevant to the charity sector is the disparity between big and small charities.
-It’s not surprising that large charities in Australia receive a larger proportion of Australian donations, but how big is the gap, exactly and can we do anything about it?
+It’s not surprising that large charities in Australia receive a larger proportion of donations, but how big is the gap, exactly and can we do anything about it for the good charities which struggle?

-So what distinguishes a big charity from a small charity?
+So what distinguishes a big charity from a small charity and what makes either of them good?

 The Australian Charities and Not-for-profits Commission (ACNC) categorises charities by revenue: a large charity has over $1m in annual revenue, a medium charity between $250k and $1m, and a small charity receives less than $250k.
 Three further categories have been defined to help investigate the data: extra small charities (revenue <$50k), very large (>$10m) and extra large (>$100m).